Ilse Koch: SS investigation and trial

-In 1941, Josias von Waldeck-Pyrmont, SS and Police Leader for Weimar, began an internal investigation into Karl-Otto Koch's governance of Buchenwald, as rumors of corruption and embezzlement reached his office.
+In 1941, Prince Josias von Waldeck-Pyrmont, SS and Police Leader for Weimar, began an internal investigation into Karl-Otto Koch's governance of Buchenwald, as rumors of corruption and embezzlement reached his office.
 After discovering significant evidence of graft, Waldeck had Karl arrested on 18 December 1941.
 When Karl's friend, SS chief Heinrich Himmler heard of Karl's arrest, however, he ordered him released.
 Karl was nonetheless relieved of his duties at Buchenwald, and sent instead to command Majdanek concentration and extermination camp.
 Ilse Koch continued to live in the SS settlement at Buchenwald in Karl's absence.
 However, on 24 August 1943, both Karl and Ilse were arrested following a renewed investigation led by SS judge Konrad Morgen.
-Morgen's indictment, issued 17 August 1944, formally charged Karl Koch with the "embezzlement and concealing of funds and goods in an amount of at least 200,000 RM," and the "premeditated murder" of three inmates — ostensibly to prevent them from giving evidence to the SS investigatory commission.
+Morgen's indictment, issued 17 August 1944, formally charged Karl Koch with the "embezzlement and concealing of funds and goods in an amount of at least 200,000 RM," and the "premeditated murder" of three inmates – ostensibly to prevent them from giving evidence to the SS investigatory commission.
 Ilse was charged with the "habitual receiving of stolen goods, and taking for her benefit at least 25,000 RM".
 While Ilse Koch was acquitted at the subsequent SS trial in December 1944, Karl was found guilty, sentenced to death, and ultimately executed at Buchenwald only days prior to its liberation.
-Following the trial, Ilse Koch was released after sixteen months in the Gestapo prison in Weimar, and moved with her two children into a small flat in Ludwigsburg.
+Following the trial, Ilse Koch was released – having spent sixteen months in the Gestapo prison in Weimar – and moved with her two children into a small flat in Ludwigsburg.
 She was arrested by American occupation authorities in Ludwigsburg on 30 June 1945, after being recognized on the street by a former inmate of Buchenwald.